John Sedgwick

-John Sedgwick (September 13, 1813 – May 9, 1864) was an American military officer who served as a Union Army general during the American Civil War.
+John Sedgwick (September 13, 1813 – May 9, 1864) was an American military officer who served as a major general in the Union Army during the American Civil War.
+He was one of the highest-ranking Union officers to be killed in the war, along with Major Generals James B. McPherson, Joseph K. Mansfield and John F. Reynolds.

-He was wounded three times at the Battle of Antietam while leading his division in an unsuccessful assault against Confederate forces, causing him to miss the Battle of Fredericksburg.
+Sedgwick was wounded three times at the Battle of Antietam while leading his division in an unsuccessful assault against the Confederate Army, causing him to miss the Battle of Fredericksburg.
 Under his command, the VI Corps played an important role in the Chancellorsville Campaign by engaging Confederate troops at the Second Battle of Fredericksburg and the Battle of Salem Church.
-His corps was the last to arrive at the Battle of Gettysburg and thus did not see much action.
-Sedgwick was killed by a sharpshooter at the Battle of Spotsylvania Court House on May 9, 1864, making him and Major Generals James B. McPherson, Joseph K. Mansfield, and John F. Reynolds the highest-ranking Union officers to be killed in the war.
-He is remembered for an ironic remark among his last words: "They couldn't hit an elephant at this distance."
+His corps was the last to arrive at the Battle of Gettysburg and did not see much action.
+Sedgwick was killed at the Battle of Spotsylvania Court House on May 9, 1864 by a long-range shot from a Whitworth sharpshooter, and is remembered for an ironic remark among his last words: "They couldn't hit an elephant at this distance."

 Early life and education

 Sedgwick was born in the Litchfield Hills town of Cornwall, Connecticut.
-He was named after his grandfather, John Sedgwick (brother of Theodore Sedgwick), who was Lieutenant Colonel of the 14th Regiment of Connecticut Militia during the American Revolutionary War.
+He was named after his grandfather, John Sedgwick (brother of Theodore Sedgwick), who was lieutenant colonel of the 14th Regiment of Connecticut Militia during the American Revolutionary War.
 He attended Sharon Academy for 2 years and Cheshire Academy in 1830–31.
-After teaching for two years, he attended the United States Military Academy, graduated in 1837 ranked 24th of 50, and was commissioned a second lieutenant in the U.S. Army's artillery branch.
-He fought in the Seminole Wars and received two brevet promotions in the Mexican–American War, to captain for Contreras and Churubusco, and to major for Chapultepec.
+After teaching for two years, he attended the United States Military Academy, graduated in 1837 ranked 24th of 50, and was commissioned as a second lieutenant in the U.S. Army's artillery branch.
+He fought in the Seminole Wars and received two brevet promotions in the Mexican–American War, to captain for the battles of Contreras and Churubusco, and to major for the battle of Chapultepec.
 After returning from Mexico, he was promoted to the permanent rank of captain in 1849 and replaced James Duncan as commander of Battery A, 2nd U.S. Artillery.
 In March 1855, Sedgwick accepted a transfer promotion to the rank of major with the United States Cavalry.
 He served in Kansas, in the Utah War, and in the Indian Wars, participating during 1857 in a punitive expedition against the Cheyenne.

 In the summer and fall of 1860, Sedgwick commanded an expedition to establish a new fort on the Platte River in what is now Colorado.
 This was a remote location with no railroads, and all supplies having to be carried long distances by riverboat, wagon train or horseback.
 Even though many of these supplies failed to arrive, Sedgwick still managed to erect comfortable stone buildings for his men before the cold weather set in.